emojicode/emojicode.github.io/src/reference/controlflow.md

 🙅 extends an ↪️ statement to execute an additional code block in case the expression in the if statement evaluates to false.
-For example, the following code would display “a is greater than b” if a is greater than b and “a is not greater than b” otherwise:
+For example, the following code would display “a is greater than b” if a is greater than b, and “a is not greater than b” otherwise:

 ```